awemorris/PlayfieldEngine/docs/readme/readme.txt

 About
 -----

-Playfield Engine is a lightweight game scripting runtime.
+Playfield is a lightweight game scripting runtime.
 With scripts written in Playfield Script, it can render graphics and play sounds across multiple platforms.

 Whether you're a beginner or a seasoned power user, you can create games on your PC — just like coding in classic BASIC, but with modern features.